Early diagnosis prevents sequelae in cases of multiple sclerosis

 Established by Law 11.303/2006, the National Day of Awareness on Multiple Sclerosis, celebrated today (30), aims to give greater visibility to the disease, inform the population and warn of the importance of early diagnosis of the disease, which can be treated and prevented sequelae.

-Neurology professor at the São Paulo Federal University of São Paulo School of Medicine (Unifesp) and member of the Brazilian Academy of Neurology (ABN) Denis Bichuetti told Brazil Agency that from a clinical point of view, multiple sclerosis (MS) is a chronic and debilitating disease, but if it is diagnosed and treated early, that is, before the sequelae happen, “the patient can be very well, without sequelae for many years .
+Professor of neurology at the Escola Paulista de Medicina, Federal University of São Paulo (Unifesp), and member of the Brazilian Academy of Neurology (ABN), Denis Bichuetti, told the Brazil Agency that from a clinical point of view, multiple sclerosis (MS) is a chronic and debilitating disease, but if it is diagnosed and treated early, that is, before the sequelae happen, “the patient can be very well, without sequelae for many years .
 What I mean is that it is a disease that, for me to need a cane to walk, takes 15 years; for me to need a walker, 20 years; and a wheelchair, 25 years old”.

 He warned, however, that as sclerosis is a disease that starts around 20 or 30 years of age and although it takes a long time to generate disability, it attacks people at the most productive time in life, between 20 and 55 years of age. .